davidmacarabrown/analog_signal_switcher/README.md

 - Program Mode: select patch with switch
 - Program Mode: loads the last used program upon startup
 - Program Mode: can change banks by using a combination of input buttons to move up or down
+- Program Mode: program waits for an input selection when changing banks
 - Write Mode: enter write mode by holding "Write" button
 - Write Mode: write patch to disk
 - Write Mode: select write location while in write mode